 - Manually reset throttling for your trigger.
 This basically means that you’ve fixed the system and would like to resume operation normally.
 It won’t help if your trigger is still spamming notifications:

-- Entirely disable throttling for a trigger.
+- Entirely disable throttling for a subscription.
 This is not recommended, unless you really know what you are doing: